 Little if anything.
 I used to think Medium was the major source of traffic on my posts.
 It turns out it’s about the least source, especially in my most trafficked articles.
 For instance, my top post this year had 37k views.
 28k of that was from Google.com.
 Only 6% was from Medium.
 If I continue writing posts that help solve peoples' problem, I believe I’ll get good traffic.

 So the blog uses Ghost as you already know.
 The Ghost installation currently runs on a $5-per-month Ubuntu server on Vultr.
 This should be okay for now.
 As the blog grows, I’ll increase the server capacity accordingly.

 Maybe.
 I might be placing non-intrusive ads on the site sometime in the future in order to offset the costs of running the blog.

 What should I be expecting from Alpha Coder?

 In 2019, I’m going to be writing more frequently and consistently.
 I hope to write an article bi-weekly.
 This might not be possible at the beginning of the year because of school work, but I’ll try my best.
-I’ll also double down on the quality of my articles, so expect high quality content.
+I’ll also double down on the quality of my articles, so expect great content.
 Most of my posts will be brief how-to guides, but I’ll also be doing long form posts.
-I’ll be writing more non-technical stuff too—majorly about my life as a Software Engineer.
-Expect a little ranting too!
 If you want me to write about something, please let me know on Twitter @nicholaskajoh (DMs are open).